Calculate Monthly Savings with our Auto Loan Refinance Calculator

 Current Auto Loan Refinance Rate Benchmarks

-Last reviewed: March 2026 by Marcus J. Holloway
+Last reviewed: 2026 by Marcus J. Holloway

 Lenders price auto refinance rates based primarily on credit score tier.
 The ranges below reflect current averages across major banks, credit unions, and online lenders.
 Individual offers will vary based on loan term, vehicle age, and LTV ratio.